ComplianceAsCode/content/docs/templates/template_reference.md

         If **daemonname** is not specified it means the name of the daemon is the same as the name of service.

--   Languages: Ansible, Bash, OVAL, Puppet, Ignition, Kubernetes, Blueprint, Kickstart
+-   Languages: Ansible, Bash, OVAL, Puppet, Ignition, Kubernetes, Blueprint, Kickstart, SCE

 #### service_enabled
 -   Checks if a system service is enabled.
 Uses either systemd or SysV